 There isn’t a right answer, of course, just what is right for you and your family.

-Family planning is a very personal decision.
+Birth control and family planning is a very personal decision.

 It’s also important to make a fully informed decision.